Business Funding Questions,

 Yes.
 Some businesses use an MCA for immediate needs while simultaneously applying for an SBA loan for longer-term capital.
 SBA underwriters will factor in existing MCA repayments as debt service obligations — disclose everything accurately.

-What is MCA stacking and why is it risky?
+What is MCA stacking — and why is consolidation better?

 Can I get a second MCA while repaying the first?

 Yes.
-The cleanest approach is a buyout/refinance: a new lender pays off your existing MCA and advances you more capital — one daily payment replaces the original.
-A true second position (two simultaneous payments) is riskier and carries higher rates.
-Discuss buyout options with a broker first.
+The cleanest approach is a buyout/refinance: a new lender pays off your existing MCA and advances you more capital — one daily payment replaces the original, often at a lower blended factor rate.
+The Broker Shop arranges these in 24-72 hours, free of charge.
 Full second MCA guide →

 What is a reverse consolidation?

-A reverse consolidation program makes daily payments to your MCA lenders on your behalf while you make one larger weekly or monthly payment to the consolidation company.
-It restructures cash flow without eliminating debt — but can prevent default and provide breathing room when you're overextended.
+A reverse consolidation program makes daily payments to your existing MCA lenders on your behalf while you make one manageable weekly or monthly payment to the consolidation company.
+It restructures cash flow and creates breathing room — typically cutting your daily outflow by 30–50% so the business stays cash-flow positive while it scales.

 What happens if I can't pay my MCA?